The Arroyo Link

 Funding

-In 2022, the Los Angeles Metropolitan Transportation Authority (Metro) put out a call for the City of Pasadena to submit a transportation projects wish list to use $230 million that it had previously allocated to complete the 710 Freeway (cancelled) and then to the Gold Line Grade Separation project (also subsequently cancelled).
+In 2022, the Los Angeles Metropolitan Transportation Authority (Metro) put out a call for the City of Pasadena to submit a transportation projects wish list to use $230 million that it had previously allocated to complete the SR-710 Freeway (cancelled) and then to the Gold Line Grade Separation project (also subsequently cancelled).

-Thanks to citizen advocacy and the leadership of Councilmembers Steve Madison and Andy Wilson, the Pasadena City Council unanimously voted in September 2022 to add Arroyo Link to the City’s top projects for this Metro funding.
+Thanks to citizen advocacy and the leadership of Councilmembers Steve Madison and Andy Wilson, the Pasadena City Council unanimously voted in September 2022 to add the Arroyo Link to the City’s top projects for this Metro funding.

 A VISION OF THE FUTURE